After writer’s murder in the Amazon, can his vision survive?

 Three suspects are in custody, and police say one confessed.
 Pereira had previously busted people fishing illegally within the Indigenous territory and received threats.

-Phillips was more preoccupied with risks to his professional future, betting on a book with wallet-wilting travel costs and praying it would resonate.
+Phillips, meanwhile, also had been preoccupied with risks to his professional future, betting on a book with wallet-wilting travel costs and praying it would resonate.
 He had set aside newspaper work to focus on it.

 “I’m a freelancer with nothing but a book in my life and not even enough to live on next year while I write it,” he told the AP in a private exchange in September.
 “Not so much all the eggs in the same basket as the entire hen house.”